 To help, I’d recommend using a remote desktop software.
 With free, freemium, and commercial options on the market, you can remotely access another computer from your own—or even from a mobile device.
 This allows you to help end users experiencing issues or to work in the background while they go about their business.
 Plus, a tool like this can help you remotely manage your computer, storage, and network resources throughout your company—even if you have branch offices around the state, country, or globe.

-Best Free Remote Desktop Software for 2019
+Top Free Remote Desktop Software

 Regardless, free remote desktop software can help you dip your toe into the water.
 This can be useful if you’re not exactly sure what your needs are or if you’d like to get familiar with some options before deciding in which commercial software you want to invest.
 On the other hand, these free remote desktop tools might give you everything you need, in which case the following options will be just fine.
-In no particular order, here’s what to consider in 2019:
+In no particular order, here’s what to consider:

 Chrome Remote Desktop is one of the more basic offerings out there for free remote desktop connections, but it gets the job done pretty conveniently.
 The only requirement is that both computers—that is, yours (the client) and the computer you’re remotely logging into (the host)—have Chrome installed.